Originally published in 2013.

 Joel Geier said that is part of the pleasure of hiking and watching along the Willamette Valley Birding Trail at places like William Finley National Wildlife Refuge that is located 15 miles south of Corvallis.

-“Winter is sometimes considered the slow months for many people, but for birders like me it’s not slow at all.
-In fact, I can come to Finley Refuge any time of year and find birds.”
+"Winter is sometimes considered the slow months for many people, but for birders like me it's not slow at all.
+In fact, I can come to Finley Refuge any time of year and find birds," he said.

 "If you live in the Portland area or anywhere in the Willamette Valley, the new trails can help you plan your weekend," said Geier.
 "Each of the birding loops is unique and they are special places!"